wpaccessibility/wp-a11y-docs/docs/topics/documenting-accessibility/accessibility-txt.md

 # Accessibility.txt files

-An `accxessibility.txt` file is a file that can be included in plugins and themes to provide information about accessibility of the plugin or theme in a standardized format.
+An `accessibility.txt` file is a file that can be included in plugins and themes to provide information about accessibility of the plugin or theme in a standardized format.

-This file helps website owners make informed decisions when choosing plugins and themes by clearly outlining accessibility audit status, how it has been tested, and any included accessibility features.
+When completed thoroughly, this file helps website owners make informed decisions when choosing plugins and themes.
+The file is most helpful when it clearly describes accessibility audit status, testing methodology, and included accessibility features.
 It also provides information on reporting accessibility issues, making it easier to ensure websites remain compliant with accessibility standards over time, and developers can be notified of issues as they are identified.

 {: .callout .alert }
-As of January 2026, Accessibility Ready themes must include an `accessibility.txt` file that adheres to the WordPress theme accessibility readme standard described below.
+As of **Date TBD**, Accessibility Ready themes must include an `accessibility.txt` file that adheres to the WordPress theme accessibility readme standard described below.

 ## Required Format